 What does it tell us?

-Every borough in London, except Hounslow, has a higher proportion of households living in temporary accommodation than the average in England.
+Every borough in London has a higher proportion of households living in temporary accommodation than the average in England.

 What does this indicator show?

 This indicator shows the number of repossessions of properties in London by year.
-We currently only have data for the first three months of 2024, and so comparisons can’t be made to other years.
+For 2024, we only currently have data for three quarters, and so comparisons can’t be made to other years.

 What does it tell us?